Locations of visitors to this page [SafeSurf Rated All Ages]

 assigned to Pitney Bowes

-US patent 7229025 Barcode with enhanced additional stored dataABSTRACT: A printed barcode including first basic barcode information stored in a first basic mode of printed data storage, and second additional enhanced barcode information stored in a second enhanced mode of printed data storage.
+ABSTRACT: A printed barcode including first basic barcode information stored in a first basic mode of printed data storage, and second additional enhanced barcode information stored in a second enhanced mode of printed data storage.
 The second information is printed, at least partially, as a component of the first information.
 The first information is adapted to be read by a basic barcode reader.
 The second information is adapted to be read by an enhanced barcode reader and cannot be read by the basic barcode reader.

-US Patent 7,229,025 full size PDF images:
+US Patent 7,229,025 complete patent PDF text and images

 FIELD OF THE INVENTION: The present invention relates to barcodes and, more particularly, to a barcode having a first basic stored information structure and a second enhanced stored information structure.